davestemerdink/fuel-plugin-scaleio/README.md

 * Storage pools - Comma-separated list of storage pools

 2. New ScaleIO deployment

 The following parameters should be specified:
 * Admin password - Administrator password to set for ScaleIO MDM
 * Protection domain - The protection domain to create for ScaleIO cluster
 * Storage pools - Comma-separated list of storage pools to create for ScaleIO cluster
-* Storage devices - Path to storage devices, comma separated (/dev/sdb,/dev/sdd) The following parameters are optional and have default values suitable for most cases.
+* Storage devices - Path to storage devices, comma separated (/dev/sdb,/dev/sdd)

+The following parameters are optional and have default values suitable for most cases:
 * Controller as Storage - Use controller nodes for ScaleIO SDS (by default only compute nodes are used for ScaleIO SDS deployment)
 * Provisioning type - Thin/Thick provisioning for ephemeral and persistent volumes
 * Checksum mode - Checksum protection.
 ScaleIO protects data in-flight by calculating and validating the checksum value for the payload at both ends.